 About the author

-Paul Passy is a post-doctorate fellow at the Institut Pierre-Simon Laplace in Paris.
+This article was produced in 2016 by Paul Passy.
+Paul is a post-doctorate fellow at the Institut Pierre-Simon Laplace in Paris.
 Paul focuses on the study of the water cycle to understand better the links between this cycle and human activities.
 Paul leads this study by using modelling tools, GIS and remote sensing.